 - Motivation to stay sober: Relationships with loved ones can provide a huge motivation to stay sober.
 Parents may make a promise to their children to stay sober or feel motivated to avoid relapse in order to fully be present for them.
 Likewise, you may feel motivated to stay sober for a spouse or even a friend.
 Just knowing that someone loves and cares about you can provide the motivation you need to work toward long-term sobriety and recovery.

-If you or someone you love is struggling to maintain sobriety—or is ready to enter treatment—contact our recovery helpline for information about your treatment options: 1-888-287-0471 .
+If you or someone you love is struggling to maintain sobriety, make sure to make your relationships a priority.
+Reach out to one of our admissions navigators for information about your treatment options.
+Call 1-888-287-0471 .

 - Substance Abuse and Mental Health Services Administration.
 (2016).
 Adverse Childhood Experiences.

 - Robins, L. N. (1993).
 Vietnam veterans’ rapid recovery from heroin addiction: a fluke or normal expectation?
 Addiction, 88(8), 1041–1054.

 - Hari, J. (2015).
 Johann Hari: Everything you think you know about addiction is wrong.
 [Video File].

 - Heinrichs, M., Baumgartner, T., Kirschbaum, C. & Ehlert, U. (2003).
 Social support and oxytocin interact to suppress cortisol and subjective responses to psychosocial stress.
 Biological Psychiatry, 54(12), 1389–1398.